McGranahanLab/Guidebook/Newcomers_guide.md

 ```
 qrsh -l h_vmem=8G,tmem=8G,h_rt=1:0:0
 ```
-It may take some time to get an interactive session, this time also depends on amout of currently running jobs.
-Then you get interactive session, beginning string of your bash terminal should change from `[your_user_name@gamble]$` to for example `[fry-611-43.local ]$`, where `fry-611-43.local` is a node name.
+It may take some time to get an interactive session, this time also depends on amout of currently running jobs and RAM you requested.
+Then you get interactive session, beginning string of your bash terminal should change from `[your_user_name@gamble]$` to for example `[your_user_name@moe-609-7 ]$`, where `moe-609-7` is a node name.
+In the beginning of your interactive session you will be at the root of the server and not in the directory you called `qrsh` from, so you'll  need to `cd /SAN/colcc/your_project_folder` to do your work.

 ### Get help ###
 Ed Martin (`e.martin@cs.ucl.ac.uk`) is our contact for the cluster questions, he’s very responsive.
 But please don’t abuse this link: first ask people in the lab.